raynoldtan/ThirdParty-v2212-DLB/BUILD.md

    - This will be automatically invoked by the top-level OpenFOAM `Allwmake`, but can also be invoked directly to find possible build errors.
    - Builds an mpi library (openmpi or mpich), scotch decomposition, boost, CGAL, FFTW.
-   - If the optional metis directory is found, it will also be compiled.
+   - If the optional kahip or metis  directories are found, they will also be compiled.
 4. `makeParaView`  *(optional but highly recommended)*
    - This is optional, but extremely useful for visualization and for run-time post-processing function objects.